haimgoldfisher/DineNY-Recommentation-System/README.md

 <details>
 <summary>DB</summary>

-  - `Dockerfile`: Dockerfile for the database setup.
-  - `README.md`: Documentation for the database.
   - `data-cleaning`: Scripts for data cleaning.
   - `dump`: Database dump files.
   - `get_img.py`: Script for retrieving images.
-  - `restore.sh`: Script for restoring the database.
+  - `restore.sh`: Script for restoring the database in MongoDB container.
+  - `README.md`: Documentation for the database.
+  - `Dockerfile`: Dockerfile for the database setup.

 For more details, see [DB README](DB/README.md).